lukaszgryglicki/bitergia_deployment/README.md

 - Generate data using SirMordred/
 - See that data in Kibiter.
 - Then possibly switch between v1 and v2 as you like.

+Mor einfo regarding index aliases and index dump/restore process:

+- All commands: `es/switch_all.sh`, `es/alias_all.sh`, `es/switch_drop.sh` use `indexes.txt` file.
+It contains list of indexes to process.
+You can specify indexes list manyally via prepending command with `ONLY="index1 index2 ... indexN"`.
+- You can dump any index to a bunch of JSON files via: `./es/es_dump.sh indexname filename`.
+It will create few files `filename.type.json`, where `type` is: `alias, analyzer, data, mapping, settings`. `data` is the actual index data, remaining files are metadata.
+- You can restore index from a bunch of JSON files created by the above command via: `./es/es_restore.sh indexname filename`, it will expect to find 5 JSON files `filename.type.json`, where `type` is: `alias, analyzer, data, mapping, settings`.